gptscript-ai/node-gptscript/README.md

 ## GPTScript

 The GPTScript instance allows the caller to run gptscript files, tools, and other operations (see below).
-There are currently no options for this class, so `new gptscript.GPTScript()` is all you need.
-Although, the intention is that a single instance is all you need for the life of your application, you should call `close()` on the instance when you are done.
+Note that the intention is that a single instance is all you need for the life of your application, you should call `close()` on the instance when you are done.

+## Global Options

+When creating a `GTPScript` instance, you can pass the following global options.
+These options are also available as run `Options`.
+Anything specified as a run option will take precedence over the global option.

+- `APIKey`: Specify an OpenAI API key for authenticating requests
+- `BaseURL`: A base URL for an OpenAI compatible API (the default is `https://api.openai.com/v1`)
+- `DefaultModel`: The default model to use for OpenAI requests

-## Options
+## Run Options

 These are optional options that can be passed to the various `exec` functions.
 None of the options is required, and the defaults will reduce the number of calls made to the Model API.
+As noted above, the Global Options are also available to specify here.
+These options would take precedence.

 - `cache`: Enable or disable caching.
 Default (true).
 - `cacheDir`: Specify the cache directory.